 Razor clams are burrowing shellfish that are found living in muddy shallow areas such as estuaries and bays.
 They are becoming increasingly popular with chefs for their unique taste and texture.

 Avoid eating clams harvested using illegal methods such as electrical fishing.
 Choose clams harvested in the wild by sustainable methods such as hand-gathering only.
 Avoid eating undersized animals (less than 10cm) and wild clams harvested during the spawning season (May - September).
 Make sure you only eat razor clams that have been properly depurated (to remove potential pollution) and well cooked.
 (Cefas 1999).
 As habitats suitable for razor clams are limited in Cornwall and there is no limit on catches there is a risk that this species could become over collected.
 Razor clams are often harvested as juveniles before they have reached maturity.
-Avoid eating undersized animals, always choose or collect razor clams above 10cm, the current EU Minimum Landing Size.
+Avoid eating undersized animals, always choose or collect razor clams above 100mm shell length, the current EU Minimum Landing Size.
 A MLS of at least 130mm has been recommended to ensure razor clams are not harvested before reaching maturity.

 Collected by hand on the shore.Learn more